KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 Another difference between the KMD main chain and a Smart Chain is that the notary nodes only mine the KMD main chain.
 Asset-chain developers are responsible to create any required network of miners to process their Smart Chain’s transactions.

 This does not need to be a full network of mining farms, such as those in Bitcoin.
-Rather, power only needs to be of alevel necessary to process transactions, and to provide any desired level of hash-rate security.
+Rather, power only needs to be of a level necessary to process transactions, and to provide any desired level of hash-rate security.
 For a small business with intermittent periods of transaction activity, a single, dedicated, full-time server may be enough.
 Larger businesses can scale as desired and can also work to attract a network of freelance miners.

 Furthermore, developers of Smart Chains need not create their chain so that it relies solely on a PoW consensus mechanism.
 Instead, developers can utilize Antara Customizations (discussed later in the Core Technology Discussions section and elsewhere in this documentation).
 These Antara Customizations allow the developer to utilize a hybrid consensus model that combines Proof-of-Stake (PoS) with Proof-of-Work (PoW).